-The interviews for this post are likely to be held in week commencing 11th October 2021.
+The interviews for this post are likely to be held in week commencing 11th April 2022.
 Due to Covid 19 restrictions, video conferencing software may be used in the interview process.

-Interviews will be semi-structured in format, with candidates asked to provide examples and evidence of the competencies required for the role.
+Interviews will be semi-structured in format, with candidates asked to provide examples of the competencies for the role.
 We will endeavour to give as much notice as possible of interview dates.